About the NPCC

-- Co-ordination of national operations including defining, monitoring and testing force contributions to the Strategic Policing Requirement working with the National Crime Agency where appropriate;
+- The co-ordination of national operations including defining, monitoring and testing force contributions to the Strategic Policing Requirement working with the National Crime Agency where appropriate;

-- Command of counter-terrorism operations and delivery of counter-terrorist policing through the national network as set out in the S22A agreement;
+- The command of counter terrorism operations and delivery of counter terrorist policing through the national network as set out in the Counter Terrorism Collaboration Agreement;

-- Co-ordination of the national police response to national emergencies and the mobilisation of resources across force borders and internationally;
+- The co-ordination of the national police response to national emergencies and the co-ordination of the mobilisation of resources across force borders and internationally;

-- National operational implementation of standards and policy as set by the College of Policing and Government;
+- The national operational implementation of standards and policy as set by the College of Policing and Government;

-- Working with the College, development of joint national approaches on criminal justice, value for money, service transformation, information management, performance management and technology;
+- To work with the College of Policing, to develop joint national approaches on criminal justice, value for money, service transformation, information management, performance management and technology;

-- Working with the College (where appropriate), development of joint national approaches to staff and human resource issues (including misconduct and discipline) in line with chief constables’ responsibilities as employers.
+- Where appropriate, to work with the College of Policing in order to develop joint national approaches to staff and human resource issues, including misconduct and discipline, in line with the Chief Officers’ responsibilities as employers.